Flying with Vapes: TSA Rules and Packing Guide

 You now understand the screening system better than many security staff who receive limited training on vaping devices.

-Flying with vapes remains routine for millions of travelers, not some dangerous pioneering territory requiring special expertise.
+Flying with vapes is routine for millions of travelers, not some dangerous territory requiring special expertise.

 TSA screens for safety threats while police enforce drug laws.
 Understanding this distinction gives you the confidence to navigate both systems.